Issue No. 204-205 - December 28, 2000.

 hurry to get the Georgian president's hopes up.

-Taking advantage of the total darkness in which most of the
+Taking advantage of the total darkness in which

 country is living, some have turned to equally dark deeds.
 Two UN